ibrahim-s/bookLibrary/readme.md

 ## Usage ##

 *	First open the main dialog pressing on the default or assigned gesture to the addon.
+*	Two list of libraries , online and local are there
-*	You will be standing on the list of libraries, choose one, and press enter.
+*	choose one of them , then a library from that list, and press enter.
-*	If the list is empty, tab and add a library, and Tabing again you can Rename a library or remove it.
+*	If the list of local libraries is empty, tab and add a library, and Tabing again you can Rename a library or remove it.
 *	Pressing enter on it, a dialog for that library will open, showing all books(title by author) in it in a list .
 *	Tabing on that dialog you can access the about of the book, size, download link, and other links for the book if found.
+*	In case of online books, standing on the list, press the context menu, you then can sort books eithe by name or Author.
-*	Stand on the book you want in this dialog, and press the context menu.
+*	In case of local books,Stand on the book you want in this dialog, and press the context menu.
 *	From there you can add, edit, remove a book or all.
 *	Moreover, from there you can move book to another library, and sort books, by either title or author.
 *	If you want to access a book with the default or first link, just stand on it and press ente.